esmevrgra/ECE_230_LAB_04/README.md

 ## Lab Summary

-In this Lab how to apply KMaps to the verilog, we learned how to simplify the complex logic aquation. we had 4 inputs A,B,C,D . first we check the truth table with output of that. first by writing a direct “naive” sum-of-products expression that ORs together all minterms where the output is 1, and then by converting the same truth table into a Karnaugh Map to simplify the logic into an optimized SOP, which we grouped all ones also it called  minterms.then we optimized POS which we grouped all zeros or maxterms.then we write the finall output from the truth table in the verilog.
+In this Lab how to apply KMaps to the verilog, We learned how to simplify the complex logic aquation.
+We had 4 inputs A,B,C,D .In the first we check the truth table with output of that. first by writing a direct “naive” sum-of-products expression that ORs together all minterms where the output is 1, and then by converting the same truth table into a Karnaugh Map to simplify the logic into an optimized SOP, which we grouped all ones also it called  minterms.then we optimized POS which we grouped all zeros or maxterms.then we write the finall output from the truth table in the verilog.